polterguy/phosphorusfive/plugins/p5.io/README.md

 I could have verified that filenames had the right CAPS, but this would blow up the code, and use additional resources on your system.
 Therefor I have chosen to (for now) allow the underlaying filesystem take care of usage of CAPS.
 Have this in mind though as you create your own apps!

+Notice, I might even impose the correct usage of caps later, which might make your code that works on Windows today, possibly stop working in the future on Windows!